CloudCannon/base-jekyll-template/_posts/2018-10-31-wanikani-premium-membership.md

 ---
 date: 2018-10-31 23:00
-title: WaniKani Premium Membership
+title: WaniKani Premium 2.
+Account & Membership
 categories:
-  - Getting Started (Basics)
+  - 1. Getting Started
 description:
 set: getting-started
 set-order: 5
 type: Document
 ---

-To continue to Level 4, you'll need to upgrade your account to a premium membership.
+To continue to Level 4, you'll need to upgrade your account to a premium 2.
+Account & Membership.

 * How Does WaniKani Work?
   - basic outline